knflrpn/2wiCC/README.md

 - Any RP2040-based board should work with pin configuration changes
 - Optional: External WS2812 RGB LED on GPIO 16 (if not using RP2040 Zero)

+## Switch Settings

+On your Switch, you need to go to Settings > Controllers & Accessories and check "Nintendo Switch Pro Controller Wired Communication" to force the Switch to use USB for USB-connected controllers.

 ## Connections

 | Function | GPIO Pin | Notes |